 The video below gives you a taster of the homepage if you haven’t seen it yet, but how did creativity and technology come together to achieve the outcome?

 When one of our web developers, Michinobu, held an internal showcase on Three.js and showed us the original Waves animation, Darren, our Creative Director, instantly saw it as a great way to represent Major Tom.
-Moreover, by developing it further, it had the potential to communicate to future clients what working with Major Tom is all about.
+Moreover, by developing it further, it had the potential to communicate with future clients what working with Major Tom is all about.

 Although the original version was titled “Waves”, Darren never saw it as that.
 Instead, he viewed it as an undulating and rolling landscape.
 Each sphere represented a possible strategy, tactic, channel, medium, technology, software, agency — you name it — that’s available to marketers.
 It captured the complexity of the marketing landscape with its infinite number of options.
 The horizon line that runs through our branding was also evident in the original animation, strengthening the link between the animation and our brand.